Top 5 Back-Of-Heel Blister Patches & Fixes

 Reduce heel bone movement

-Reduce excessive tension in the Achilles tendon by stretching the calf muscles.
+You can reduce excessive tension in the Achilles tendon by stretching your calf muscles.
 This is almost always overlooked!
-It won’t happen overnight, but it will happen, so start now and benefit in the coming weeks from this strategy.
+Just like the famous shampoo ad says, “it won’t happen overnight, but it will happen”.
+So start now and benefit in the coming weeks from this strategy.
 I recommend to hold each stretch for at least 30 seconds and do it at least 3 times each day for 6 weeks.

 Spread shear load